ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 publicly verifiable based on the blind RSA signature scheme
 {{!BLINDRSA=I-D.irtf-cfrg-rsa-blind-signatures}}.

-This document DOES NOT cover the architectural framework required for running and maintaining the Privacy Pass protocol in the Internet setting.
-In addition, it DOES NOT cover the choices that are necessary for ensuring that client privacy leaks do not occur.
+This document does not cover the architectural framework required for running and maintaining the Privacy Pass protocol in the Internet setting.
+In addition, it does not cover the choices that are necessary for ensuring that client privacy leaks do not occur.
 Both of these considerations are covered in {{I-D.ietf-privacypass-architecture}}.